loicpp/mini-host/backend/README.md

 # Backend - MiniHost

-The backend engine is developed in Python using Flask and PyWebView.
-It is architected following Clean Architecture and Hexagonal Architecture principles (Ports and Adapters).
+The backend engine is developed in Python using Flask.
+It is architected following Clean Architecture and Hexagonal Architecture principles (Ports and Adapters), relying on standard web browsers to display the local UI interfaces.

 ---